 Why do I need a copy of my marriage license?

 Take a certified copy to the Drivers License Bureau to obtain a new license reflecting your new married name.
 Take a certified copy to the Social Security office to get a new social security card.

 See an attorney.
 The recording fee is $26.00 for the first 15 pages and $4.00 for each additional page thereafter.

 How do I obtain a copy of my divorce?

 If the divorce was obtained in Johnston County, you may obtain a copy from the office of the Clerk of Court located on the first floor of the Johnston County Courthouse.

 Are marriages between persons of the same gender valid in North Carolina?
-Marriages, whether created by common law, contracted, or performed outside of North Carolina, between individuals of the same gender are not valid in North Carolina.
+Yes, as of 10/10/2014 they are valid.

 Marriage Licenses are issued:

 We are located at: